jbreeden/rubydo/README.md

 Creating Ruby Modules and Classes
 ---------------------------------

 Rubydo allows you to dynamically create Ruby modules and classes, defining their methods with C++ lambdas.
 All lambdas defining methods in rubydo use the argc/argv calling convention `[](VALUE self, int argc, VALUE* argv){...}`.
-The API is not yet fully complete, but here are a few examples from rubydo.cpp's self-testing main method:
+There is not yet any real documentation, but here are the examples from rubydo.cpp's self-testing main method:

 ```C++
 // Defining a module